 Description Governing Policies and Key Management Committee Key controls and mitigation strategies x.
 Continuous training of credit staff at the Credit division and branch level. xi.
 Conducting Risk and Control Self-Assessment (RCSA) for credit process. xii.
 Computation of HHI and monitor against the Risk Appetite Levels.
-Market risk (including equity risk) Market risk is the risk that market Governing Policies Interest rate risk rates and prices will change and that this may have an adverse effect on nay have an adverse effect on Risk Management Policy Market Risk and Liquidity Risk Management Policy Framework. the profitability and/or net worth of the Group.
+Market risk (including equity risk) Market risk is the risk that market Governing Policies Interest rate risk rates and prices will change and that this may have an adverse effect on Market Risk and Liquidity Risk Management Policy i.
+Market Risk and Liquidity Risk Management Policy Framework. the profitability and/or net worth of the Group.
 The Group is primarily exposed to market risk through: Key Management Committee ii.
 Analyse the impact of interest rate movements and taking corrective actions by ALCO to minimise Impact on NIM.
-Traded market risk;Interest Rate Risk in the Banking Asset and Liability Management Committee Management Committee Management Committee Management Committee iii.
-ALCO is assigned with the responsibility to price th rate sensitive assets and liabilities.
-Book (IRRBB); • Structural foreign exchange risk; () iv.
-ALCO assign with the responsibility to manage the rate sensitive assets and liabilities mix.
-Non-traded equity risk. v.
-ALCO requires the support of ALM Unit attached to Treasury Front Office. vi.
+Traded market risk; Interest Rate Risk in the Banking Book (IRRBB); Structural foreign exchange risk; Asset and Liability Management Committee (ALCO) iii.
+ALCO is assigned with the responsibility to price the rate sensitive assets and liabilities.
+Non-traded equity risk. vi.
 Investments and trading in Government Securities are monitored within the Limits Framework. vii.
 Assess the vulnerability to interest rate risk on a continuous basis using tools such as Marking to Market, Duration and Stress Testing.
 Monitoring within the Risk Appetite and Limit Monitoring Framework and report to IC/ALCO/BIRMC/Board.
-Equity risk Equity risk is measured through limit monitoring equity VAR and Stress Testing. ii Portfolio position exposures and dealer limits

-- ii.
-Portfolio position, exposures and dealer limits and trading activities are monitored within the Limits Framework. - iii.
-Equity VAR Id monitored against RAF - iv.
+Equity risk i.
+Equity risk is measured through limit monitoring equity VAR and Stress Testing.
+Portfolio position, exposures and dealer limits and trading activities are monitored within the Limits Framework. iii.
+Equity VAR Id monitored against RAF iv.
 Dealing room voice recording are monitored daily basis to ensure sound market conduct.
+Foreign exchange risk Foreign currency dealing operation exposes and placements are monitored within the limits framework.